xmtp/xmtp-dot-org/docs/tutorials/portable-consent/consent-mangement.md

     return 0;
   });

-  // Update the state with the unique and sorted consent list setConsentList(uniqueConsentList);
+  // Update the state with the unique and sorted consent list. setConsentList(uniqueConsentList);

   // Return the unique and sorted consent list